-Other information in addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Lincoln Parish Sheriff's performance.
+Other Information in addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Tensas Parish Sheriff's performance.

-The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the required supplementary information.
+The combining schedules for nonmajor governmental funds are presented immediately following the required supplementary information.